coocos/mini-compose/README.md

 Executing `mini-compose up` in the same directory as the file will:

 - create a new bridge network
-- start a container in the network running the image `app:latest`
+- start a container in the network running the image `nginx:latest`
-- make the container reachable using the network alias `app`
+- make the container reachable using the network alias `nginx`
 - map the container port 80 to host port 8000
-- pass the DB_ADDRESS environment variable from host to container
+- pass the API_GATEWAY environment variable from host to container

 ## Limitations